luizbgomide/sovereign/spells.md

 #### Arcane Spark
 A thaumic discharge is focused on a single visible creature within one hundred feet per caster level, wreathing them in a lethal mantle of crackling energy.

-The target suffers 1d8 damage per caster level, with a Physical save for half.
-NPC targets with only 1 hit die will inevitably be slain regardless of the damage done.
+NPC targets with only 1 HD are slain.
+Otherwise, the target suffers 1d8 damage per caster level, with a Physical save for half.

 #### Blunt Contact
 This spell may be cast in two different forms.